ICanBoogie/Prototype/README.md

 ## License

-Prototype is licensed under the New BSD License - See the LICENSE file for details.
+The pakcage is licensed under the New BSD License.
+See the [LICENSE](LICENSE) file for details.